camleng/cm-bot/README.md

   $ mkdir .credentials
   ```

 - Rename the downloaded file to `client_secret.json`  and move it to the `.credentials` folder.

+  You may find it quicker on Windows to do this step in File Explorer.

   *Note: the downloaded file is often named `Unknown` on macOS.*